david-park-04/portfolio/content/Life/Productivity/A Guide to Learning.md

-A general guide to effectively learning.
+A general guide to effective learning.

 # Priming
 Before building on our knowledge, it's first helpful to have the stable foundation necessary to be able to do so.
 Through priming, we gain a foundational understanding of a topic by familiarizing ourselves with what content we're about to learn and skimming through keywords.